Battle of the Bowling Alley: August 21 attack

 That evening, the 27th Infantry placed two belts of antipersonnel mines and trip flares across the road and stream bed 250 ft and 150 ft in front of its positions in the valley.
 After dusk, the KPA began shelling the general area of the 27th Infantry positions until just before midnight.
-ROK troops had planned to mount an attack, but it became apparent that the KPA would hit first.
+ROKA troops had planned to mount an attack, but it became apparent that the KPA would hit first.
 Then the KPA 13th Division launched a major attack against the entire UN front in and around the valley.
 Nine US tanks supported the infantry troops in the valley.
 Because it was on higher ground and positioned in front of all the other American units, C Company on the left of the road usually was the first to detect an approaching attack.
 That evening the C Company commander telephoned the regimental headquarters that he could hear tanks.
 When the artillery fired an illuminating shell he was able to count 19 KPA vehicles in the attacking column on the road.
 The tanks and self-propelled guns approached the American positions, firing rapidly.
 Most of their shells landed in the rear areas.
 KPA infantry moved forward on both sides of the road.
 Simultaneously, other KPA units attacked the ROK troops on the high ridges flanking the valley.

 American artillery and mortar fire bombarded the KPA, trying to separate the tanks from the infantry.
 US machine gun fire opened on the KPA infantry only after they had entered the mine field and were at close range.
 The US M26 tanks in the front line held their fire until the KPA tanks came very close.
 One of the American tanks knocked out the lead KPA tank and a bazooka team from F Company knocked out a towed gun, the third vehicle in column.
 The trapped second tank was disabled by bazooka fire and abandoned by its crew.
 It was during this fight that the battle received its name.
 The US troops at the battle noted the tank shells being fired up and down the valley in the dark looked "like bowling balls."

-Artillery and 90 mm tank fire destroyed seven more KPA T-34s, three more SU-76 towed guns, and several trucks and personnel carriers.
+Artillery and 90 mm tank fire destroyed seven more KPA T-34s, three more SU-76 self-propelled guns, and several trucks and personnel carriers.
 This night battle, which was at times very intense, lasted about five hours.
 The US B Battery, 8th Field Artillery Battalion alone fired 1,661 105 mm rounds, the 4.2-inch mortar platoon fired 902 rounds, the 81 mm mortar platoon fired 1,200 rounds, and F Company, 27th Infantry fired 385 60 mm mortar rounds.
 The KPA column was completely destroyed.
 US patrols after daylight estimated the KPA had suffered 1,300 casualties in the fight.
 Eleven prisoners captured by the patrol said the action had decimated their units and that the division was only at 25 percent strength.